konsent/konsent/README.md

 ## Head for AWESOME Infra engineer

 ✏️ I'm studying **cloud infra architecture** and relevant automation tools.

-   I have experience of JAVA, JS, React, Android and Python too.

    I love learning new things and There are tons of fun stuffs in this field.
 That's why I'm so into it.